 Breast Cancer Network Australia (BCNA) is the peak national organisation for Australians affected by breast cancer.
-We provide a range of free resources for women with breast cancer, including the My Journey Kit for women newly diagnosed with early breast cancer and Hope & Hurdles for women with secondary breast cancer.
-BCNA's free quarterly magazine The Beacon includes stories from women with breast cancer, as well as information on a wide range of breast cancer issues.
+We provide a range of free resources, including the My Journey Kit for women newly diagnosed with breast cancer and Hope & Hurdles for women with metastatic breast cancer.
+Our free quarterly magazine, The Beacon, includes stories from women sharing their experiences, as well as information on a wide range of breast cancer issues.
+Visit our website bcna.org.au for more information or to connect with others through BCNA's online network